 Finding and knowing the number of triggers of your camera is therefore very important since it will allow you to anticipate its resale: few experienced photographers will buy you a camera with many triggers and therefore at the end of its life.
 Unfortunately, this information is not easily accessible depending on the brands and the different models, so you will have to use external tools.

-How to Find the Number of Shutter Counts or Triggers of a Camera?
+How to Find the Number of Camera Shutter Counts of a Camera?

 First of all, I would like to point out that to know the number of times a camera is triggered, a very recent photograph taken by the camera will have to be used as a test.
 Indeed, it would make no sense to do this on a photo that is several months or years old, as the data would be distorted.

 If you want to test the different techniques proposed in this article, I invite you to take a photograph immediately with your camera and use only this one.

 1. Finding Nikon and Pentax Camera Shutter Count

 If you are using a Nikon or Pentax camera, you are the luckiest as these two marks keep the trigger count directly in the EXIFS of each photograph taken.

 This information is therefore easily accessible, and you need to follow this method:

 - Take a JPG photograph with your camera